MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-trial-user-guide.md

 - [Remediate app threats:](/defender-cloud-apps/app-governance-manage-alerts) You remediate app threats to your Microsoft 365 tenant through the Alerts page of the Microsoft app governance section of the Microsoft 365 Defender.

-## Resources for the Microsoft Defender for Cloud Apps app governance add-on
+## Resources for the Microsoft Defender for Cloud Apps app governance capability

 - Documentation and overview video: [App governance in Microsoft 365](app-governance-manage-app-governance.md)